DPDK/dpdk/doc/guides/howto/packet_capture_framework.rst

 provides command-line options with which users can request enabling or disabling of the packet capture on DPDK ports.

-The application which initializes the packet capture framework will act as a server and the application that enables or disables the packet capture will act as a client.
-The server sends the Rx and Tx packets from the DPDK ports to the client.
+The application which initializes the packet capture framework will be a primary process and the application that enables or disables the packet capture will be a secondary process.
+The primary process sends the Rx and Tx packets from the DPDK ports to the secondary process.

-In DPDK the ``testpmd`` application can be used to initialize the packet capture framework and act as a server, and the ``dpdk-pdump`` tool acts as a client.
+In DPDK the ``testpmd`` application can be used to initialize the packet capture framework and acts as a server, and the ``dpdk-pdump`` tool acts as a client.
 To view Rx or Tx packets of ``testpmd``, the application should be launched first, and then the ``dpdk-pdump`` tool.
 Packets from ``testpmd`` will be sent to the tool, which then sends them on to the Pcap PMD device and